In this guide, you will find instructions on how to install the M grill stripes on a BMW.

 BMW Makes Noise When Accelerating

 If your BMW makes noise when accelerating, the most likely cause is a worn drive belt or pulley bearing.
-In most cases, you will hear a squeaking noise which eventually goes away as the engine warms up.
+You will hear a squeaking noise in most cases, which eventually goes away as the engine warms up.

 Other possibilities include alternator pulley, whistling noise from the turbine, clutch release bearing, belt tensioner, transmission oil level, or torque-converter.